Xilinx/brevitas/docsrc/source/user_guide/export_gguf.rst

 `zp_int_quant`, which is done through two `value` functions, a detail of the dependency injection package we use in Brevitas (for more info about this, check our `Anatomy of a quantizer tutorial`).

-These value functions pick up the object to instantiate from two other variables defined in the main quantizer, `scaling_quant` and `zp_quant`.
+These value functions select the object to instantiate from two other variables defined in the main quantizer, `scaling_quant` and `zp_quant`.

 These two variables contain the scale and zero point quantizer, respectively: